-The device selection screen (Fig 4) has icons depicting the different systems in your RV that can be controlled from the various control devices.
+The device selection screen (Fig 4) has icons depicting the different systems in your RV that can be controlled from the touchscreen, the app or the main switch control panel.
 To return to the previous menu, the BACK icon or the HOME icon in the bottom bar on the screen will return you to the previous screen.